AleRapchan/SoftDev/README.md

 # SoftDev

-Code review and pair programming exercise
+Repository for Lab and studies.